 Anyway, here are our picks for the best guns in Hunt: Showdown.

 This was easily the best PvP gun in Hunt: Showdown back when it released in 2018, and will most likely be the best PvP gun when the servers close.
 Article over.

 In all seriousness though, this is the only long ammo pistol in the game.
 You have a gun that can do it all as far as having top-tier damage, range, and penetration…and it fits in a small weapon slot.
 If that’s not insane value, you can Fan or dual-wield this gun.
 It’s not even that expensive, given how scary it can be.

-First-timer tip: Almost all long ammo guns in Hunt have tiny reserve ammo supplies to counter-act their power.
-If you’re running an Uppercut, your best bet is to pair it with another long ammo gun so you can pool your ammo.
+First-timer tip: Almost all long ammo guns in Hunt have tiny reserve ammo supplies to balance out their power.
+If you’re running an Uppercut, your best bet is to pair it with a Sparks or Martini-Henry rifle so you can pool your ammo.